 In the whole Acqua di Parma fragrance line, it is still the only one that comes in this color variation.
 What resembles the most topic and visually are vintage Brut and Pino Silvestre.

-As far as my favorite Acqua di Parma bottle designs, Clubs comes as the close second to Essenza.
+As far as my favorite Acqua di Parma bottle designs, Clubs comes as a close second to Essenza.

 PRO TIP: Be careful with the freshly purchased Acqua di Parma bottles and how you handle the cap.
 During the first couple of wears, the cap holds the atomizer tightly, and I don’t recommend pulling it by force.